aphroditemoon/ScentScribe/README.md

 ```
 ## Overview

-ScentScribe was built as a smart fragrance companion that connects personal lifestyle habits, perfume data, weather conditions, and AI-assisted recommendation logic into one mobile experience.
+ScentScribe was built as a smart fragrance companion that connects personal lifestyle habits, perfume data, weather conditions, and AI assisted recommendation logic into one mobile experience.
 The application allows users to store their perfume collection, track how a fragrance performs throughout the day, understand which scents fit current weather conditions, and discover possible layering combinations.

-The project combines mobile app development, local database management, REST API integration, weather-based logic, machine learning concepts, profile personalization, and polished UI/UX design.
-Its main goal is to make fragrance selection feel more personal, practical, and data-driven while still maintaining an elegant and easy-to-use interface.
+The project combines mobile app development, local database management, REST API integration, weather based logic, machine learning concepts, profile personalization, and polished UI/UX design.
+Its main goal is to make fragrance selection feel more personal, practical, and data driven while still maintaining an elegant and easy to use interface.

 ---